What is autism?

 - Slow or no language development

-Communicates with gestures instead of vocal language
+- Communicates with gestures instead of verbal language.

 Reaction to sensory information